iSorp/macro-executor/README.md

 * `singleBlockCommandAddress` : PMC address used to activate the single block.
 * `singleBlockStatusAddress` : Indicates whether the single block is active (true) or not (false).

+### 🟨 Important
+The O-numbers and N-numbers of the active program are mapped to the source code.
+Therefore, each program must use unique N-numbers within the program.

+To differentiate source files across paths, the debug adapter reads the linker file content (P-CODE_NUMBER and FILE).
+If no linker file is found, the mapping will not work.

 ### Debug server
 [macro-executor-server](https://github.com/iSorp/macro-executor-server/releases)